markjoshwel/surplus/README.md

                      this is the hashed result of unique_info
 ```

-if at any time, the retrieval of ant of these four elements fail, surplus will just give
+if at any time the retrieval of any of these four elements fail, surplus will just give
 up and default to `'surplus/<version> (generic-user)'`.

 if any of this seems weird to you, that's fine. pass in a custom user agent flag to